Dr-Floofers/Name-Guesser/README.md

 - The algorithm is based off of markov chains, which is a mathematical statistics’ equation for predicting the next thing in a sequence, based on information that is given.
 - The algorithm took us around 1.5 weeks to find, and another 5 days to implement successfully.

-## Our Equation
+### Our Equation
 <p align="center"><img src="./src/assets/equation.png"></p>
-<p align="center"Our equation scores each possible name (the ‘n’ variable) by computing a weighted sum of Markov transition probabilities across the input sequence.
+<p align="center">Our equation scores each possible name (the ‘n’ variable) by computing a weighted sum of Markov transition probabilities across the input sequence.
 The most important part is the ‘P(s_i | s_{i-1})’.
 Basically it gives the likelihood of each observed state given the previous one. λᵢ weights each step by its predictive relevance.
 The result is then projected onto vₙ, (a name-specific probability vector) and the highest-scoring candidate is returned as the prediction.
 So in summary, it guesses until it gets it right, but after each guess it gets smarter.
-(Because of the λᵢ loss property)></p>
+(Because of the λᵢ loss property)</p>